This is How to Prepare and Overcome an IRS Tax Audit for the First Time

 If your interpretation of your tax returns does not align with the IRS, you and a tax expert may contest these findings by writing a letter of appeal to the IRS and presenting your case on why you disagree with the audit results, backed by tax law and facts.
 The situation will come to two possible conclusions: either the IRS proposes adjustments or makes no changes to your tax returns.

-If you disagree, you will receive a letter stating the IRS’s findings and be given 30 days to appeal your case.
+If you disagree, the IRS will send you a letter with its findings and give you 30 days to appeal.